cisco-pxgrid/python-advanced-examples/README.md

 #### Apply policy by MAC address

-The MAC address specified does not need to be for an actiove session.
+The MAC address specified does not need to be for an active session.

 ```
 anc-policy \